Year 9s will complete their options process during the Summer Term.

 “Ebacc” – This is an academic pathway designed to maximise the chance of entry to top universities.
 Students study a language, a humanities subject and one other option.

-w/b 24th May – Subject Specific Assemblies (online).
-Option forms issued.
+- w/b 1 and 8 May – Subject Specific Assemblies.
+Subject Ambassador talks.
 Discussions in tutor time.
 Careers drop in sessions

 Information, Advice and Guidance